ericfortis/camelana/README.md

 A proportional sans-serif font with extra left padding in capital case letters.
 And wider a space glyph.

-Here’s a side-by-side with one of the most readable monospace typeface.
+Here’s a side-by-side with one of the most legible monospace typeface.
 ![](./verdana-camel-vs-jetbrains-mono.jpeg)